napalm-automation/napalm/docs/contributing/drivers.rst

 .. _contributing-drivers:

-Community drivers
+Community Drivers
 =================

-In addition to the core drivers, maintained by the NAPALM core developers, the community can always provide additional drivers.
+In addition to the core drivers, maintained by the :ref:`contributing-core`, the community can always provide additional drivers.
 We welcome any submission, and new drivers will be hosted under the `napalm-automation-community <https://github.com/napalm-automation-community>`_ on